pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 There are several way to get the session information, however, the reliable way is limited.

 - The owner of `/dev/console`
-    - The owner of `/dev/console` becomes wrong value after remote user is logged in via Screen Sharing.<br />
+    - The owner of `/dev/console` becomes wrong value after remote user is logged in via Screen Sharing.
       How to reproduce the problem.
         1. Restart macOS.
         2. Log in from console as Guest user.